-Here’s a look at what you need to know about listeriosis, a serious infection generally caused by eating food contaminated with the bacterium Listeria monocytogenes.
+Here’s a look at listeriosis, a serious infection generally caused by eating food contaminated with the bacterium Listeria monocytogenes.

 Pregnant women are approximately 10 times more likely to get listeriosis.
-Roughly 14 percent of cases of listeriosis occur during pregnancy.
+Pregnant Hispanic women are 24 times more likely to get listeriosis than other people.

 Listeria is named after Dr. Joseph Lister, an English surgeon who introduced sterilization into surgery.
 The mouthwash Listerine is also named after Dr. Lister.

-Symptoms and Treatment: Symptoms include fever and muscle aches, and sometimes diarrhea or other gastrointestinal problems.
-Other symptoms are headache, confusion, and convulsions.
+Symptoms include fever and muscle aches, and sometimes diarrhea or other gastrointestinal problems.
+Other symptoms are headache, confusion and convulsions.

 Almost everyone diagnosed with listeriosis has an infection that has spread beyond the gastrointestinal tract.